objcio/articles/2015-02-09-photoskit.md

 `PHImageCachingManager` provides a single key method – `startCachingImagesForAssets(...)`.
 You pass in an array of `PHAsset`s, the request parameters and options that should match those you're going to use later when requesting individual images.
 Additionally, there are methods that you can use to inform the caching manager to stop caching images for a list of specific assets and to stop caching all images.

 The `allowsCachingHighQualityImages` property lets you specify whether the image manager should prepare images at high quality.
-When caching a relatively short and unchanging list of assets the default `true` value should work just fine.
-For large collections and when you're trying to precache images while the user is scrolling quickly - it might be better to only cache lower quality images.
+When caching a short and unchanging list of assets the default `true` value should work just fine.
+When caching while quickly scrolling in a collection view it is better to set it to `false`.

+Note: In my experience, using the caching manager can be detrimental to scrolling performance when the user is scrolling extremely fast through a large asset collection.
+It is extremely important to tailor the caching behavior for the specific use case.
+The size of the caching window, when and how often to move the caching window, the value of the `allowsCachingHighQualityImages` property — these parameters should be carefully tuned and the behavior tested with a real photo library and on target hardware.
+Furthermore, consider setting these parameters dynamically based on the user's actions.

 ##Requesting Image Data
 Finally, in addition to requesting plain old UIImages, `PHImageManager` provides another method which returns the asset data as an NSData object, its universal type identifier and the display orientation of the image.
 This method returns the largest available representation of the asset.